spiderwares/gutenberg-slider/readme.txt

-⭐ Slides Grouping – Control how many slides advance at once ⭐ Coverflow Options – Advanced coverflow settings (rotate, stretch, depth, modifier, shadows) ⭐ Centered Slides – Center slides for better visual presentation ⭐ Slides Per View Auto – Automatic slides per view calculation ⭐ Fully Responsive – Mobile-first design that works on all devices ⭐ Gutenberg Block Editor – Native integration with WordPress block editor ⭐ Developer-Friendly – Extensible with filters and actions for customization
+⭐ Slides Grouping – Control how many slides advance at once ⭐ Coverflow Options – Advanced coverflow settings (rotate, stretch, depth, modifier, shadows) ⭐ Centered Slides – Center slides for better visual presentation ⭐ Slides View Auto – Automatic slides per view calculation ⭐ Fully responsive and mobile-friendly with touch gestures ⭐ Developer-Friendly – Extensible with filters and actions for customization

 == Installation ==

-1. Upload the plugin to the `/wp-content/plugins/blocksy-slider/` directory or install it via **Plugins > Add New**.
+1. Upload the plugin to the `/wp-content/plugins/blocksy-slider/` directory or install it via Plugins > Add New.
-2. Activate the plugin through the **Plugins** menu in WordPress.
+2. Activate the plugin through the Plugins menu in WordPress.
-3. Navigate to **Blocksy Slider** in the WordPress admin menu to create a new slider.
+3. Navigate to Blocksy Slider in the WordPress admin menu to create a new slider.
 4. Add slides using the Gutenberg block editor - each slide can contain any combination of blocks (images, text, videos, etc.).
 5. Configure slider options in the settings tabs: Transition, Navigation, Pagination, Autoplay, Responsive, and Other Options.
 6. Use the shortcode `[wpbs_slider id="SLIDER_ID"]` to display the slider anywhere on your site, where `SLIDER_ID` is the ID of your slider.